 Here at The Whiteley Clinic we have been studying this problem since 1999 and have developed a process of recognising the problem, identifying the exact cause and then treating it effectively, using the latest non-invasive diagnostic techniques and minimally invasive treatments.
-It requires a team approach of Vascular Surgeon, Vascular Technologist and Interventional Radiologist.
+It requires a team approach of Vascular Surgeon, Vascular Scientist and Interventional Radiologist.

 The techniques that we use are well recognised, tried and tested – we have developed a protocol based approach that is proving very successful in treating this condition.